 In Fig. 4, we depict an example of the relationship among the quantizer scale, the average video coding rate and the video quality in terms of SNR (Signal to Noise Ratio).
-The video sequence was coded by the MPEG-2 VBR coding algorithm where a static quantizer scale is applied to all pictures in the sequence [15].
-The video sequence consists of 150 pictures of 704×480 pixels and the frame rate is 29.97 fps.
-By applying the method proposed in [15], we can easily determine the appropriate quantizer scale to adjust the video rate to the estimated TCP throughput.
+The video sequence was coded by the MPEG-2 VBR coding algorithm where a static quantizer scale is applied to all pictures in the sequence.15 The video sequence consists of 150 pictures of 704×480 pixels and the frame rate is 29.97 fps.
+By applying the method proposed in,15 we can easily determine the appropriate quantizer scale to adjust the video rate to the estimated TCP throughput.

-In our TFRCP mechanism, the sender is allowed to emit the video data as far as the sum of data injected into the network is smaller than the multiple of the target rate r_i and the length of control interval I_i .
+In our MPEG-TFRCP mechanism, the sender is allowed to emit the video data as far as the sum of data injected into the network is smaller than the multiple of the target rate r_i and the length of control interval I_i .
 When the network is heavily congested, considerable numbers of packets are lost and the target rate determined from Eq.
 (3) becomes far below the minimum video rate, which corresponds to the largest quantizer scale.
-In such cases, the video application first applies the largest quantizer scale and sends the video data as much as possible.
+In such cases, the video application first applies the largest quantizer scale to make the data emission rate as small as possible and sends the video data as much as possible.